epics-extensions/EPNix/docs/ioc/tutorials/streamdevice.md

 ```

 Create the `exampleApp/Db/example.proto` file
-that has the definition of the protocol.
+which defines the protocol.
-This file tells StreamDevice what to send the power supply,
+This file tells StreamDevice what to send to the power supply
 and what to expect in return.

 ```{code-block} perl